Syracuse Orange football: Scott Shafer era (2013–2015)

-Dino Babers era (2016–present)
+Dino Babers era (2016–2023)

 After an extensive coaching search, Syracuse announced the hiring of Bowling Green head coach Dino Babers as the new Orange head football coach.
-Babers is the first African-American head coach in school history.
+Babers was the first African-American head coach in school history.
 Babers brought with him an exciting, up-tempo offense he employed both as a head coach and as an assistant coach.

 In Babers' first season in charge, Syracuse started the year at 4–4, with the highlight of the first eight games being a 31–17 upset of number-17 Virginia Tech at home.
 Syracuse kept the momentum from the upset going and beat rival Boston College on the road, 28–20.
 However, they were blown out 54–0 in their next game by No. 3 Clemson.
 In the final game of the season, Syracuse lost to ACC rival Pittsburgh by a score of 76–61.
 The game was the highest scoring in FBS history with a combined score of 137.
 Syracuse finished 4–8 for the second consecutive year.
 In 2017, the Orange started 4–3, including a win over No. 2 Clemson, but they lost their final five games to finish 4–8 for the third straight year.
+In 2018, Syracuse earned its first bowl bid under Babers, going 10–3 with a bowl victory over West Virginia.

+In 2022, Syracuse started 6–0, earning a No. 14 ranking in the AP and Coaches' Polls.
+However, the team squandered a 21–10 halftime lead to Clemson, falling 27–21.
+The Orange lost their next four games before finishing the season with a win at Boston College to end the year 7–5.
+Syracuse earned a trip to the Pinstripe Bowl where it lost to Minnesota, 28–20.
+After a 4–0 start to the 2023 season, Syracuse lost 6 of the next 7 games, leading to Babers' firing with one game remaining in the 2023 season.